baites/baites.github.io/_posts/2023-04-24-important-tuning-systems.md

 ## Introduction

 In this blog I summarize all the tuning systems discussed so far.
-I think cover all of practical importance and beyond.
+I think all of them should cover all of practical application for music and beyond.
 The notation I am using is provided next table.

 | Symbol         | Description                      |
 |----------------|----------------------------------|